YvanJAquino/placeholders-run-bigquery/README.md

 # placeholders-run-bigquery
 placeholders-run-bigquery is a pre-built barebones web application that's integrated with BigQuery.
 It's sole purpose is to provide a working example of a real life application that would use external APIs (this application uses the icanhazdadjoke API as an external data provider) as well as internal GCP services (such as BigQuery) to deliver a specific capability.

-placeholders-run-bigquery dynamically fetches Dad Jokes from the icanhazdadjoke API and then generates a random number to make it easy for users to submit.
+- placeholders-run-bigquery dynamically fetches Dad Jokes from the icanhazdadjoke API and then generates a random number to make it easy for users to submit.
+You can override the joke with your own text and watch the reactive updates (ooh so exciting ... :-/)

-There is a query area under the "submit" button; when the query is ran, all of the current data in the existing BigQuery table presented as a table in the web app.
+- There is a query area under the "submit" button; when the query is ran, all of the current data in the existing BigQuery table presented as a table in the web app.  (my formatting | such wow )

 ## Architecture
 The source in this repo represents the top line in the diagram below:  Cloud Run + BigQuery - the actual "core" of the running application.
 How the source is converted from "source" into a containerized web application is represented by the bottom portion of the architecture.

 ![Alt text](data-driven-web-apps.jpg)